Zoramites: Zoramite religion

-The Zoramites were Nephite dissenters.
+In the Book of Mormon, the Zoramites were Nephite dissenters.
 After becoming rebellious and prideful they broke away from the Nephite population and created their own community.
 Alma, fearing that the Zoramites would join forces with the Lamanites and stir them up into anger against the Nephites, decided to go to them and preach repentance.
 Alma left the Nephites and traveled to the Zoramite city and was surprised by what he found there.
 Every week the Zoramites would meet at their synagogue to worship their god.
 One by one, they would get upon a tower, the Rameumptom, and say a memorized prayer to God thanking him for making them better than the Nephites and that there was to be no Christ.
 As they prayed upon the tower, they would hold their hands up toward Heaven.
 When they finished their prayers, they would continue about their day, not talking about God until they met again the next week.

 Alma had little success preaching the Gospel of Jesus Christ among the Zoramites until he came across a group of poor Zoramites who had been expelled from their synagogues because of their poverty.
 Alma found that they had been humbled by their brethren and were ready to hear the Gospel of Jesus Christ.
 Alma taught them about faith, prayer, the atonement, humility, and Christ.
 When the poor Zoramites were converted unto the Lord, they were expelled by the Zoramites and fled to Nephite lands.

 The Zoramites are identified as an apostate sect from the true Church of God.
 The doctrines and practices of the Zoramites are described by Alma as follows: